zelin-qiu/comp3040-assignment2/README.md

 # How to Host Your Resume on Github Pages <br />
 Github is a website collaboration community with a variety of mechanisms for everyone to work with you to contribute to the project.
-In this readme file, you will learn how to ues Github to host your resume. <br />
+This readme file is written for people who have no experience in Github and Jekyll, but have some knowledgement about Atom and Markdown.
+In this readme file, you will learn how to ues Github to host your resume with a Jekyll theme. <br />
 <hr>

 ## Prerequisites <br />